Imagine having a magic ball to foresee things about your business. What would you do?

 “To share is to trust.
 That, in a nutshell, is the fundamental principle.”
 Roland Berger, ‘Think Act, Shared Mobility’.

 Shared economy is largely about trusting complete strangers with things of value to you (your money, house, car, pet, etc.).
-Some even refer to trust as a
+Some even refer to trust as a currency of collaborative consumption.

 There are many ways to make your marketplace trustworthy and secure.
 And reputation system is among the most popular crowdsourced solutions that most p2p platforms use nowadays.
 It incorporates ratings and reviews that each user accumulates while being active on a platform.